Sensex at 1,00,000!!! Is this Going to be a Reality?

 Pheww!!
 Truly a roller coaster ride indeed.

-Imagine that if you had invested Rs 1 lakh in the Sensex in 1984, it would have turned into 1 crore in the next 3 years, i.e until 2015.
+Imagine that if you had invested Rs 1 lakh in the Sensex in 1984, it would have turned into roughly 1 crore over the next 31 years, i.e. by 2015 — and into several crore more since, given the Sensex’s climb from there to today’s ~77,500.

 If you compare them with mutual funds, they have also given similar returns.